 Don’t miss a trip to the San Diego Natural History Museum, and do bring the whole family!
 This museum has an array of “Learn and Play” activities for your little ones, making it just as unforgettable for them as it will be for you.

-Proceed to either museum entrance and present your Go Select pass at the ticketing counter for admission.
-Get in and enjoy!
+Head to either museum entrance and present your Pass at the ticketing counter for admission.

 Daily, 10:00 am-5:00 pm